IMA++: ISIC Archive Multi-Annotator Dermoscopic Skin Lesion Segmentation Dataset: VALIDATION AND QUALITY

 Studying the extent of (dis)agreement between \anntrs is a commonly explored area with multi-\anntr set-ups.
 For instance-level labels, this inter-rater agreement (IAA) is often measured using widely used statistics such as Cohen's kappa, Krippendorff's alpha, and Fleiss' kappa.
 For \seg masks, however, IAA is measured by computing the similarity between the masks, generally using overlap-based (\eg Dice similarity coefficient, Jaccard index) or boundary-based (\eg Hausdorff distance, boundary F1 score) measures.

 For our analysis of \newdatasetname, we choose the most popular measure of each of these categories: Dice coefficient (DC) and 95\textsuperscript{th} percentile of the Hausdorff distance (HD95).
+Since the images in \newdatasetname vary in the number of pixels, absolute boundary distance metrics (HD, HD95, ASSD) may not be directly comparable across images.
+Therefore, in addition to the raw metrics, we also compute normalized variants (nHD, nHD95, nASSD) where the raw distance values are divided by the length of the image diagonal, yielding unitless values in $[0, 1]$ that are comparable across images of different sizes.
+Both raw and normalized metrics are included in the released IAA metric files.
 We extend our analysis beyond just \anntrs, and visualize these measures (DC and HD95) computed between pairs of \segs in Figure~\ref{fig:inter-intra-factor-agreement} for all the factors: \{\anntr, tool, skill level\}, and also include the consensus masks (MV and ST) in our analysis.
 Note that high DC and low HD95 correspond to higher levels of agreement.
 Since both DC and HD95 are symmetric, a lower-triangular matrix-based visualization allows us to study both intra-factor (diagonal entries) and inter-factor (off-diagonal entries) agreements.
 Combinations of factors that are not present in the dataset have been grayed out.
 There are some key observations from the analysis of \anntrs: (i) some \anntrs (A01, A03) have lower levels of intra-\anntr agreement, (ii) one \anntr (A08) has generally low agreement with all the other \anntrs as well as the consensus masks, (iii) surprising pairs of low (\eg \{A00, A06\}, \{A03, A12\}, \{A04, A11\}) and high (\eg \{A03, A05\}, \{A06, A07\}) agreements emerge, which has also been observed in previous study~\cite{zhao2022skin3d}, and (iv) even majority voting and STAPLE do not exhibit a very high degree of agreement, emphasizing the value of multiple consensus algorithms.
 A similar pattern emerges when analyzing tools and skill levels.
 Notably, tools T1 and T3 show much higher agreement with each other than with themselves or T2, whereas T2 exhibits the opposite pattern: high intra-tool agreement but low inter-tool agreement.
+To provide a quantitative summary of the \intanntagr (A00-A15) across the multi-\anntr subset, Table~\ref{tab:iaa_metrics_summary} reports the mean $\pm$ standard deviation of the pairwise IAA metrics computed over all mask pairs.
+Additionally, we quantify the agreement between the two consensus algorithms: the mean Dice coefficient between the STAPLE and majority voting consensus masks is $0.8613 \pm 0.1724$, indicating high agreement between the methods.
+These summary statistics, along with the per-image aggregated metrics, are included in the Zenodo repository as \texttt{iaa\_metrics\_pairwise.csv} and \texttt{iaa\_metrics\_image.csv}, respectively.